 Aside from the founders, you may want to focus on key staff in various departments.
 Highlighting the different members of your company will give it a well-rounded feel.
 Create profile pieces on certain staff members, while also focusing on how their input helps make the company run smoothly.

 Focus on the following:

 Are there any employees at your company that have gone above and beyond the call of duty?
 Have they performed tasks that could be considered extra special?
 Have they devoted time to helping out members of the community?
 If so, why not focus on these individuals in profile pieces, where their good deeds can help foster an overall positive reputation.

 If your company has a celebrity spokesperson, why not conduct an interview with him or her?
 Readers are always into celebrities; especially ones who support a good cause or see value in a specific product.
 Get your spokesperson involved by interacting with your audience.
 An online Q&A session is one form of interaction, as are guest blogs where they can elaborate further on why your product or company is of interest to them.

-These are just some ideas how to fully engage your audience and help promote your business or products, while at the same time giving your company a face and personality that will enhance customer trust.
+These are just some ideas on how to fully engage your audience and help promote your business or products, while at the same time giving your company a face and personality that will enhance customer trust.
 However, this just scratches the surface.
-Marketing is yet another step to promoting your company, so check out our article on “How To Create A Competitive Content Marketing Plan!”
+Marketing is yet another step in promoting your company, so check out our article “How To Create A Competitive Content Marketing Plan!”

 Any questions or comments?
 Feel free to comment in the box below!